There are several myPhysicsLab simulations that include collisions between objects. To

 Javascript array for later processing).

 Each collision simulation has its own particular collsion class.
-Here are steps for the CollideBlocks simulation, other simulations are described below.
+Here are steps for the CollideBlocks simulation, other collision simulations are described below.

 Open the terminal window by clicking the “terminal” checkbox.
 (This screenshot is from the Double Pendulum simulation, but CollideBlocks is similar).